tunglinwood/tilert/README.md

 ### Running the Generation Example

-After downloading the weights, you can run the generation example inside the Docker environment as follows:
+After downloading the model weights, you can run the generation example within the Docker environment as follows:

 ```bash
 MODEL_WEIGHTS_DIR="/path/to/tilert_weights"